This page provides links to a variety of sources that help inform about:

-A full Health Inequalities Impact Assessment (HIIA) is being carried out by Public Health Scotland (PHS) to identify and assess potential impacts of the coronavirus vaccination programme on different population and protected characteristic groups e.g. people with protected characteristics, those of differing socioeconomic circumstances.
+A full Health Inequalities Impact Assessment (HIIA) was carried out by Public Health Scotland (PHS) to identify and assess potential impacts of the coronavirus vaccination programme on different population and protected characteristic groups e.g. people with protected characteristics, those of differing socioeconomic circumstances.

 The purpose of the HIIA is to identify any barriers to the uptake of the coronavirus vaccination across the current population and protected characteristic groups and potential actions to address this.